 Overall, the City performed close to expectations in the second quarter for both revenues and expenses.
-The major items highlighted above are the preponderance of the divergence from budget.
-Other differences are attributable to timing issues for both revenues and expenses.
+Major items highlighted above account for the difference between projections and actuals; other differences are attributable to timing issues.

-• Citywide revenues came in at \$212.9 million, which is 47.2% of budget.
-This is a 4.6% deviation from 2017 revenues and less than a 1.0% from projections.

-• Citywide expenses came in at \$180.7 million, which is 40.9% of budget.
+- Citywide revenues came in at \$212.9 million, which is 47.2% of budget.
+This is a 4.6% deviation from 2017 revenues and less than a 1.0% from projections. - Citywide expenses came in at \$180.7 million, which is 40.9% of budget.
 Expenses were 0.9% higher than 2017 and 6.6% lower than budget projections.

-Throughout the third quarter staff will continue to monitor any trends in revenue and expenses, and provide the Financial Advisory Board updates on the overall financial status of the City.
+Throughout the third quarter staff will continue to monitor any trends in revenue and expenses and provide City Council updates on the overall financial status of the City.